 Wilford Brimley, ‘Cocoon’ and ‘Natural’ actor, dies at 85

-LOS ANGELES (AP) — Wilford Brimley, who worked his way up from stunt performer to star of film such as “Cocoon” and “The Natural,” has died.
+LOS ANGELES (AP) — Wilford Brimley, who worked his way up from movie stunt rider to indelible character actor in films including “Cocoon” and “The Natural,” has died.
 He was 85.
 Brimley’s manager says the actor died Saturday morning in a Utah hospital.
 She says he was on dialysis and had several medical ailments.
 The mustached Brimley was a familiar face for a number of roles, often playing gruff characters like his grizzled baseball manager in “The Natural.”
 Brimley’s best-known work was in “Cocoon,” in which he was part of a group of seniors who discover an alien pod that rejuvenates them.
 Brimley was also recognizable to many as a longtime pitchman for Quaker Oats and medical supplier Liberty Medical.